– Satyakam Ray

 It was a late afternoon.
 One of the tribal boys was playing beside the pond by himself.
 He felt something unusual in the middle of the pond.
 A large head of the fish was visible from a distance.
 The curious boy went as close as possible to confirm it; he was horrified by what he saw!
 A big “fish,” probably 7-8 feet in length, was swimming in the pond and was eating other small fish.

-In fear, the boy immediately ran towards his home and passed on what he saw to his parents.
+Fearfully, the boy immediately ran towards his home and passed what he saw to his parents.
 As usual, the news spread like wildfire.
 All the tribal laborers were intrigued and alarmed about the incident.
 They were curious as hell.
 Even some confirmed the sightings by themselves.
 Of course, there was a rumor about the decreasing number of fish in the pond mysteriously.
 After the incident, everyone zeroed in on the culprit.
 They were confident that something fishy was going on in the fish pond!

 Several master Bengali fishermen from the nearby Cuttack town were called to deal with the issue.
 They came with their massive fishnets, which would cover the entire pond!
 Along with local tribal laborers, the crafty fishermen carefully netted the fish in the pond.
-After a thorough search, they found their dream catch in the middle of the pond.
+After a thorough search, they found their dream catch in the pond.
 The monster fish was of remarkable sight.
 It weighed around 2-3 quintals.
 Of course, a large crowd had gathered around the pond to witness the incident.
 Maa was a part of the crowd.

 The fish belonged to the sea.
 Because nobody could recognize such a fish present in the river, during the floods, the fish might have escaped from the Bay of Bengal to the river Baitarani.
 As the floodwater entered Anandapur town, the fish found a comfortable home in the form of a pond and delicious meals with small fish!